 Guava is mostly recommended for pregnant women because of its abundance in Vitamin C. Studies have shown that deficiency in vitamin C is prevalent and may occur concurrently among pregnant women in developing countries.
 Vitamin C or ascorbic acid contained richly in guava is essential water soluble micro nutrient, involved in the synthesis of collagen, an essential component of connective tissue.

 Eating too many guavas, especially unpeeled ones, during pregnancy, leads to diarrhoea as guava contain high amount of fiber.
 If the expected mother already has some dental issues, then unripe guava could lead to tooth ache.
+At best, this can lead to a few hours of pain and discomfort.
+At worst, you will need to contact an emergency dentist who will help you to alleviate your pain.

 Avocado has numerous health benefits that should make you take it regularly during pregnancy and breastfeeding.
 Avocado are loaded with monounsaturated fats, which help to lower cholesterol while also supplying the body with the essential compounds necessary for a baby’s developing brain, eyes, nervous system and fatty tissue.
 Avocado is rich in vitamins and antioxidant.
 Folic acid contained in avocado is crucial for the early development of your baby.
 Low folate is linked to neural tube disorders and spina bifida.
 Avocado simply helps to keep the neurologist away.